Simpson-Computer-Technologies-Research/uwaterloo.courses/README.md

 <h3>Why Svelte?</h3>

 - Svelte is 30% faster than other frameworks.
-- Svelte is best when used in designing small apps
+- Svelte is best when used for designing small apps

 <h3>How does the Caching Work?</h3>